The Bristal Assisted Living Blog

 While selecting garments to pack, keep your loved one’s independence in mind.
 Choose items that are comfortable, as well as easy to put on and remove.

 • Washable clothing.
-Many memory care communities use hot water and hot dryers, so include items that are durable and won’t shrink.
+Many memory care communities use hot water and hot dryers, so include durable items that won’t shrink.

 • Labels on all of your loved one’s clothing.